rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_Sessions_via_Script.md

    ```bash
    cd ~/Documents
    ```
-   **Note:** in Git Bash, `~` always means your Windows user folder (`C:\Users\yourname`), so `~/Desktop` and `~/Documents` work the same way they do on Mac and Linux.
+   In Git Bash, `~` always means your Windows user folder (`C:\Users\yourname`), so `~/Desktop` and `~/Documents` work the same way they do on Mac and Linux.
 If you saved the script somewhere else, like a Downloads folder or a specific project folder, use that path instead — for example `cd ~/Downloads` or `cd "/c/Users/yourname/My Folder"`.
-   **Tip:** you can also type `cd ` (with a trailing space) and then drag the folder from File Explorer directly into the Git Bash window — it will fill in the correct path for you automatically.
+   You can also type `cd ` (with a trailing space) and then drag the folder from File Explorer directly into the Git Bash window — it will fill in the correct path for you automatically.

 6. Confirm the script is actually there before continuing:
    ```bash